 I use sun dried tomatoes all year, but especially all winter when I’m starved for that garden-fresh tomato flavor.
 May I just say that homemade, sun dried tomatoes are fantastic mixed into dinner bread.
 Or on top of homemade pizza.
 Or added to raw kale salad – for that recipe, click here.

 Once you’re done with the tomatoes, use the amazingly flavorful oil in salads or stir fries.
+You can always make pesto out of your sun dried tomatoes with this recipe from Small Footprint Family – click here.

 Here’s what Schneider Peeps does with their tomatoes.
 And it is always a good idea.